 Home | Blog Index | Blog Archives | Christianity & Faith Essays

 I'm making this post just to formally wrap up my 2014 Great Plains storm season.
-This was a rough year for expeditioners in the Plains.
-The traditional peak season dates did not perform, with the only truly chaseable and spectacular tornado days occuring just outside of my (and most other expeditioners') typical season cutoff date of June 15.
+This was a rough year for storm observers in the Plains.
+The traditional peak season dates did not perform, with the only truly chaseable and spectacular tornado days occuring just outside of my (and most other storm observers') typical season cutoff date of June 15.
 The three-day outbreaks in Nebraska and South Dakota this week were historic and off-the-charts incredible, though they were marred by tragedy in Pilger.
-That down point alone is enough to quell my remorse for having not been able to chase during this event, but admittedly that string of truly remarkable tornadoes is enough to make me re-evaluate my future storm season structuring.
+That down point alone is enough to quell my remorse for having not been able to observe storms during this event, but admittedly that string of truly remarkable tornadoes is enough to make me re-evaluate my future storm season structuring.

-The reason I tpyically don't chase the Plains after June 15 is that by then, in the average year, the summer ridging has taken hold.
+The reason I tpyically don't cover the Plains after June 15 is that by then, in the average year, the summer ridging has taken hold.
 The strength of the cap is too much to allow open-warm-sector convection along the dryline, and the jet stream has usually weakened and/or moved into the Northern Plains and Canada.
 On June 14-17, the cap was just weak enough to allow a few isolated storms to fire in just the right spots, with the rather weak upper support countered by strong to extreme instability.
 It's also no small factor that I have usually spent most or all of my spring budget by the middle of June, and usually have a lot of work backed up that needs attention.
 Long multi-day trips to the Northern Plains are usually just out of my budget and work constraints.